-Being digital means modernizing the enterprise technology stack — retooling individual skills, adding modern tools and technologies, continuous development (agile), automated IT, decoupled and API-wrapped core legacy systems and other IT-specific initiatives.
-A fully modernized enterprise technology stack allows companies to use data as a weapon to make better, faster decisions.
+Being digital means retooling individual skills, adding modern tools and technologies, continuous development (agile), automated IT, decoupled and API-wrapped core legacy systems and other IT-specific initiatives.
+Full modernization allows companies to use data as a weapon to make better, faster decisions.
 It includes more iterative and rapid ways of working that include cross-functional collaboration, flat hierarchies and an environment that rewards innovation.

 There are many paths to becoming digital, but for aerospace manufacturers, four initiatives stand out for their ability to help companies innovate, achieve better business results and unlock growth in existing and new markets.

 1. Federate data to spin a digital thread

 Products built by aerospace and defense companies are sophisticated, which means they’re often complex.
 Complexity that results in superior features is fine.
 In other forms, complexity can be undesirable.
 Often, products and their constituent parts are tracked in dozens of systems from design to manufacturing to maintenance, resulting in an average of 26 different reference numbers for each part.
 That’s a form of complexity that results in errors and creates unwanted costs.

 Tying together the key components of the aerospace manufacturing value chain creates a digital thread: a smooth, integrated flow of information in a company with its suppliers and customers inside and outside the company.
 Digital threads reduce complexity in the value chain by federating and sharing data across design, manufacturing and service to improve decision making.
 This enables a business to understand what’s happening at any time, from any link in the value chain.